The HSBC Advance Credit Card offers Singaporeans the highest potential cashback, plus a $150 cashback sign-up or Samsonite luggage bonus

 You can pretty much put all your spending on the HSBC Advance Credit Card, and very likely come out on top in terms of rebates earned.

-This is backed up by the card’s other winning feature – a maximum cashback cap of S$125 per month.
-This is, so far, the highest cashback limit on the market, which means this credit card will give you the most potential savings.
+This is backed up by the card’s other winning feature – a maximum cashback cap of S$70 per month.

 Both these main features work wonderfully together.
-At 3.5% cashback on all spends, you just need to charge just under S$3,600 to earn the maximum cashback of S$125.
+At 3.5% cashback on all spends, you just need to charge above $2000 to earn the maximum cashback of S$70.

 Oh, there’s also no minimum spend required to earn cashback!